a-maystorov/product-feedback-app/README.md

 ### Useful resources

-- [SPA with GH-Pages](https://github.com/rafgraph/spa-github-pages) - This was a very useful resource when deploying a SPA to GH-Pages since it does not support React SPA's natively.
-Huge props to the author, helped me alot during the deployment process.
+- [SPA with GH-Pages](https://github.com/rafgraph/spa-github-pages) - This was a handy resource when deploying a SPA to GH-Pages since it does not support React SPA's natively.
+Huge props to the author; this repository helped me figure out many of my questions during the deployment process.

 ## Author